The thermodynamics of computational copying in biochemical systems

-Here, we map a canonical push-pull signalling motif to a computational copy device at the level of the master equation.
-The uncontrolled loss of correlations generated between receptors and readouts (rather than the widely discussed costs of ``erasure") sets a lower bound on the dissipation.
-We show that the push-pull network cannot converge on this fundamental limit for a general input signal, regardless of its parameters, and we prove that \teoeditnewb{more complex} biochemical networks \teoeditnewb{involving multiple steps or parallel pathways} cannot perform any better.
-Remarkably, however, biochemical networks can operate close to the lower bound at moderate-to-high accuracy, even at a high rate of copying.
+\teoresp{We rigorously map a canonical push-pull signalling motif to a computational copy device at the level of the master equation.
+We thereby identify a lower bound on dissipation that arises from the failure to exploit correlations generated between receptors and readouts (rather than the widely discussed costs of ``erasure'' \cite{Landauer1961, lambson2011exploring, berut2012experimental, Jun2014,Hong2014,Mehta2012}).
+Our mapping demonstrates} that the push-pull network cannot converge on this fundamental limit for a general input signal, regardless of its parameters, and we prove that \teoeditnewb{more complex} biochemical networks \teoeditnewb{involving multiple steps or parallel pathways} cannot perform any better.
+Remarkably, however, cellular systems can operate close to the lower bound at moderate-to-high accuracy, even at a high rate of copying.
 Further, cellular networks are naturally adaptive, dissipating less when the sampling challenge is reduced.
 Finally we show that an artificial copy device based on biochemical reactions can achieve the thermodynamic bound with exogenous manipulation of fuel concentrations, providing an alternative platform for investigating the thermodynamics of computation.